circleci/circleci-docs/jekyll/_cci2/language-android.md

 The [Dockerfiles are open-source, and available on GitHub](https://github.com/circleci/circleci-images/tree/master/android).
 Our image is based on the [`openjdk:8-jdk`](https://hub.docker.com/_/openjdk/) official Docker image, which is based on [buildpack-deps](https://hub.docker.com/_/buildpack-deps/).
 The base OS is Debian Jessie, and builds run as the `circleci` user, which has full access to passwordless `sudo`.

-### Customizing the Images

-We welcome any feedback, PRs, comments and suggestions [on our GitHub repo for the Android image](https://github.com/circleci/circleci-images/tree/master/android).
-Our goal is provide a base image that has the tools needed to build most apps.
-We do not plan to provide every tool that you might need.
-If you want to add customization to the image, we recommend that you [create your Dockerfile that builds `FROM` our `circleci/android` images]({{ site.baseurl }}/2.0/custom-images/).
+Please note that our official image does *not* include the Android NDK.
+If you require that toolset, we recommend making your own image and setting these environment variables or using an [existing image](https://hub.docker.com/search/?isAutomated=0&isOfficial=0&page=1&pullCount=0&q=android-ndk&starCount=0).

 ### API Levels